daverbk/studies/conspectus/docs/java/concurrency.md

 - By executing the body of a `synchronized` statement that synchronizes on the object
 - For objects of type Class, by executing a `synchronized` static method of that class

+## Locks

+The purpose of a lock is to control access to a shared resource by multiple threads.
+The monitor lock is pretty easy to use, but it does have limitations.

+- There's no way to test if the intrinsic lock has already been acquired
+- There's no way to interrupt a blocked thread
+- There's not an easy way to debug, or examine the intrinsic lock
+- The intrinsic lock is an exclusive lock

+### `java.util.concurrent.locks`

+The `Lock` Interface, and some of the provided implementations, can give us a bit more control, and flexibility over locking, and when and how to block threads.

 ## Links

 [An interesting aricle on mutlithreading in Spring](https://www.stefankreidel.io/blog/spring-webmvc-servlet-threading)